Charity shops in Boston

 What if we decline the offer?

-The item is returned to your Boston shop by free tracked and insured delivery.
+The item is returned to your Boston shop by free tracked and signed-for delivery.
 There is no fee and no pressure to accept.

 How and when is the charity paid?